appleraincoat/tp/docs/DeveloperGuide.md

   * 1a1.
 Realodex shows an error message indicating that the filter criteria cannot be empty.

+  * 1a2.
+User inputs a non-empty tag.

-    Use case ends.
+  * Use case resumes from step 2.

 * 1b.
 The tag input is not of valid format.

   * 1b1.
 Realodex shows an error message highlighting the correct format.

+  * 1b2.
+User inputs a new tag.

+  * 1b3.
+Steps 1b1 to 1b2 repeats until the tag input is valid.

-    Use case ends.
+  * Use case resumes from step 2.

 <div style="page-break-after: always;"></div>